dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 Edmond :: The goal is to have a two-way communication channel between business on one hand, and all the way down to the code-base on the other hand.
 Business requirements change rather very fast at our time.
 Having a precise model is next to useless.
 Instead, so far, we established a _language_ that describes the different _entities_ and their _behavior_ in our domain.
 It's far less often for something technical to affect this language.
 But now everyone - both business and technical people - talk in the same language.
 They use the same concepts that have a _clear_ (not static) meaning inside a specific context and they react to different _commands_ in our domain by triggering different _events_.

-Niklas :: And it's a live thing!
+Niklas :: And ... is it a live thing?

 Edmond :: Indeed!
 Which of-course gets mature over time, yet stays vigilant in face of any changes in business side.
 And also the technical side - we will come to this part later.
 Now, we have a clear language for describing our intent and a nice model that specifies the expected behavior in different parts of the system; how a specific bounded contaxt collaborates with the rest of the system, which commands it will handle, how it will react to those commands by trigering different events and what pilicies and business rules it will apply, based on which, those events will be decided.